 1. Devices are inherently ESD sensitive, handling precautions are required.
-Human body model rating: 1.5k% in series with 100pF.
+Human body model rating: $1.5k\Omega$ in series with 100pF.
+The machine model is a 200pF capacitor discharged directly into each pin.

 Recommend Operating Ratings

 The device is not guaranteed to operate beyond the Maximum Operating Ratings.